-Data transfer is permissible if the European Commission has decided that there is an adequate level of protection in the third country (Art.
+If service providers in a third country are used, data transfer is permissible, if the European Commission has decided that there is an adequate level of protection in the third country (Art.
 45 GDPR).
-If the Commission has not made such a decision, UniCredit Bank AG or the service provider may only transfer personal data to a service provider in a third country if suitable guarantees have been provided (standard data protection clauses, which have been accepted by the Commission or the supervisory authority in a specific proceeding) and enforceable rights and effective legal remedies are available.
+If the Commission has not made such a decision, UniCredit Bank AG or the service provider may only transfer personal data to a service provider in a third country if suitable guarantees have been provided (e. g.
+EU Standard Contractual Clauses) and enforceable rights and legal remedies are available.

 In addition, UniCredit Bank AG has contractually agreed with its service providers that basic data protection, which complies with the European level of data protection, must always be ensured by their contract partners.

 We process and store your personal data for as long as this is necessary for the relevant processing purposes.